Anglers could land a whopping metre-long barramundi out of the Hazelwood pondage with the opening of 500 metres of new fishing access.

 Last year, the state government issued a health warning to avoid consuming large quantities of the Hazelwood barramundi because of the presence of chemicals.

-Ms Shing said the barramundi were still safe to eat so long as people stuck to the portion guidelines.
+Ms Shing said the barramundi were still safe to eat so long as people stuck to the portion guidelines of no more than three servings per week.

 Latrobe Valley Fly Fishing member James Heard said the new fishing access would be so popular that people might have to battle to find a spot in the early opening.